mpod/scala-workflow/README.md

 ## Example ##

 Workflows are actually graphs that consist of activities and transitions between them.
-Following graph shows a workflow with two manual tasks that are created on two parallel branches.
-Workflow contains conditional activity that drives execution according to data entered in manual task.
+Following graph shows a workflow with two parallel branches.
+Every branch contains a manual task.
+One branch contains conditional activity that drives execution according to data entered in manual task.
 Subflow activity creates and executes another instance of the same workflow.
 Join nodes merge branches into one.